Margaret Oliphant: Life

 Margaret was born at Wallyford, near Musselburgh, East Lothian, as the only daughter and youngest surviving child of Margaret Oliphant (c.
 1789 – 17 September 1854) and Francis W. Wilson (c.
 1788–1858), a clerk.
 She spent her childhood at Lasswade, Glasgow and Liverpool.
-A street, Oliphant Gardens in Wallyford, is named after her.
+Oliphant Gardens, a street in Wallyford, is named after her.
 As a girl, she continually experimented with writing.
 She had her first novel published, Passages in the Life of Mrs. Margaret Maitland, in 1849.
 This dealt with the relatively successful Scottish Free Church movement, with which her parents sympathised.
 Next came Caleb Field in 1851, the year she met the publisher William Blackwood in Edinburgh and was invited to contribute to Blackwood's Magazine – a tie that continued for her lifetime and covered over 100 articles, including a critique of the character of Arthur Dimmesdale in Nathaniel Hawthorne's The Scarlet Letter.

 In May 1852, Margaret married her cousin, Frank Wilson Oliphant, at Birkenhead and settled at Harrington Square, now in Camden, London.
 Her husband was an artist working mainly in stained glass.
 Three of their six children died in infancy.
 Her husband developed tuberculosis and for his health they moved in January 1859 to Florence and then to Rome, where he died.
 This left Oliphant in need of an income.
 She returned to England and took up literature to support her three surviving children.

 She had become a popular writer by then and worked notably hard to sustain her position.
 Unfortunately, her home life was full of sorrow and disappointment.
 In January 1864 her one remaining daughter Maggie died in Rome and was buried in her father's grave.
 Her brother, who had emigrated to Canada, was shortly afterwards involved in financial ruin.
 Oliphant offered a home to him and his children, adding their support to already heavy responsibilities.